FusionAuth/fusionauth-site/site/_posts/2023-02-10-nextjs-single-sign-on.md

 ✔ What import alias would you like configured? … @/*
 ```

-There are several ways of [implementing authentication with Next.js](https://nextjs.org/docs/authentication, and we'll use [NextAuth.js](https://next-auth.js.org), a complete open-source authentication solution, in this article.
+There are several ways of [implementing authentication with Next.js](https://nextjs.org/docs/authentication), and we'll use [NextAuth.js](https://next-auth.js.org), a complete open-source authentication solution, in this article.

 ### Installing NextAuth.js

-{% include _callout-note.liquid content="We recommend you look at the [NextAuth.js Getting Start guide](https://next-auth.js.org/getting-started/example) for more up-to-date instructions." %}
+{% include _callout-note.liquid content="We recommend you look at the [NextAuth.js Getting Start guide](https://next-auth.js.org/getting-started/example) for the most up-to-date instructions." %}

 First, install NextAuth.js via one of the following three methods.